HMS Stirling Castle (1679): Service 1701-1703

 HMS Stirling Castle was commissioned in 1701 under the command of Captain John Johnson for service in Sir George Rooke's Fleet for operations at Cadiz, Spain.
 They sailed from Spithead to St Helens (in the Scilly Islands) on 19 July 1702.
 The arrived at the Bay of Bulls (six miles north of Cadiz) on 12 August.
 After many conferences and negotiations, the stores that had been seized were destroyed and the troops were re-embarked on 15 September.
 On 19 September it was decided to return to England.
 On 21 September it was learned that a French Fleet and Spanish treasure ships were in the vicinity of Vigo Bay.
 On the 11th a council of war was held to determine the ships that would initially enter the bay.
-HMS Stirling Castle was not chosen and remained off the entrance of the Bay of Vigo.
+Stirling Castle was not chosen and remained off the entrance of the Bay of Vigo.
 She was the Flagship of Sir John Leake in December 1702.
 Captain Josiah Crow took temporary command in July 1703.
 By November Captain Johnson was back in command.

 Loss

 During the Great Storm of 26/27 November 1703, she was lost on the Goodwin Sands.
 Captain John Johnson perished with his ship.
 There were 70 survivors from her 349 crew.

 It is most likely that Stirling Castle was moored with two anchors, her best bower and small bower, each on a single cable.
 Some reports suggest that dragged her own anchor across those of Stirling Castle.
 Whatever the circumstances, Stirling Castles anchors did not hold and she was blown towards the Goodwin Sands, grounding at high tide.
 In the time available, the crew, working in a wind so strong that a man could not stand in it, managed to get the spare anchor deployed.
 Though it did not stop the ship dragging, it held her bow into the storm.
 There was no time to get the heavier sheet anchor over the side before she struck.
 The spare anchor has been discovered during the archaeological investigation of the wreck.
-It's position suggests that it prevented the ship from turning broadside to the waves and being rapidly destroyed by breaking waves, as happened to others lost on the sands in the same storm.
+Its position suggests that it prevented the ship from turning broadside to the waves and being rapidly destroyed by breaking waves, as happened to others lost on the sands in the same storm.
 Instead, survivors found some safety in the stern as the ship settled into the sands.
 They had to endure two nights on the wreck before rescuers from Deal were able to get out to them, launching their boats from the exposed beach and crossing five miles of rough seas.